SpinnerX/6502-Emulator/README.md

 5. Since opcodes are notedly how we know which instruction and address mode are based on the opcode we pass.
 6. Templated class allows for a more generic way of having one generic thing that can basically do what it needs to do.

+`CPU.h`
+1. run() - is the function call to simply start running the CPU.
+2. fetch() - returns the data we are reading from memory (essentially just fetches data in memory)
+3. decode() - returns BaseInstruction pointer that searches using thhe opcodes we extract from fetching process
+4. executeInstruction(BaseInstruction*) - is what executes our instructions after the fetching and decoding phase
+5. Once the loop finishes we reset the information back to a known state.
+NOTE: Another thing to consider, is hhaving a way for the CPU to know when the go into a quitting state, or knowing when to go to specific states.